lovetodevelop/darwin-xnu/README.md

 Kernel data descriptors
 =======================

-XNU uses different data formats for passing data in its api.
+XNU uses different data formats for passing data in its API.
 The most standard way is using syscall arguments.
-But for complex data it often relies of sending memory saved by C structs.
-This packaged data transport mechanism is fragile and leads to broken interfaces between user space programs and kernel apis. `libkdd` directory holds user space library that can parse custom data provided by the same version of kernel.
+But for complex data, it often relies of sending memory saved by C structs.
+This packaged data transport mechanism is fragile and leads to broken interfaces between user space programs and kernel APIs. `libkdd` directory holds userspace library that can parse custom data provided by the same version of kernel.
 The kernel chunked data format is described in detail at [libkdd/README.md](libkdd/README.md).

 Debugging the kernel
 ====================

-The xnu kernel supports debugging with a remote kernel debugging protocol (kdp).
-Please refer documentation at [technical note] [TN2063]
+The XNU kernel supports debugging with a remote kernel debugging protocol (KDP).
+Please refer to documentation at [technical note] [TN2063]
-By default the kernel is setup to reboot on a panic.
-To debug a live kernel, the kdp server is setup to listen for UDP connections over ethernet.
-For machines without ethernet port, this behavior can be altered with use of kernel boot-args.
+By default the kernel is set up to reboot on a panic.
+To debug a live kernel, the KDP server is setup to listen for UDP connections over ethernet.
+For machines without an ethernet port, this behavior can be altered with the use of kernel boot-args.
 Following are some common options.

   * `debug=0x144` - setups debug variables to start kdp debugserver on panic
-  * `-v` - print kernel logs on screen.
-By default XNU only shows grey screen with boot art.
+  * `-v` - print kernel logs on the screen.
+By default, XNU only shows grey screen with boot art.
   * `kdp_match_name=en1` - Override default port selection for kdp.
 Supported for ethernet, thunderbolt and serial debugging.

 To debug a panic'ed kernel, use llvm debugger (lldb) along with unstripped symbol rich kernel binary.